mentalisttraceur/python-with/README.rst

 Provides a minimal and portable interface for using context managers with all the advantages of functions over syntax.

+Allows using context managers on Python implementations that are too old or too incomplete to have the ``with`` statement.

 Versioning
 ----------